Brooklyn's Finest: Critical response

-The film was met with mixed reviews.
-It holds a 44% approval rating based on 153 reviews collected by Rotten Tomatoes and has an average rating of 5.48/10.
-The site's consensus reads: "It's appropriately gritty, and soaked in the kind of palpable tension Antoine Fuqua delivers so well, but Brooklyn's Finest suffers from the comparisons its cliched script provokes".
-The film received a score of 43% at Metacritic based on 33 reviews from mainstream critics.
+Rotten Tomatoes reported that 44% of 153 critics gave the film a positive review, with an average rating of 5.5/10.
+The site's critics consensus reads: "It's appropriately gritty, and soaked in the kind of palpable tension Antoine Fuqua delivers so well, but Brooklyn's Finest suffers from the comparisons its cliched script provokes."
+Metacritic assigned the film a weighted average score of 43 out of 100 based on 33 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 In his review for the Chicago Sun-Times, Roger Ebert gave the film three stars out of four, concluding, "The film has a basic strength in its performances and craft, but falls short of the high mark Fuqua obviously set for himself."
 Mick LaSalle of the San Francisco Chronicle praised the actors for "bringing dimension to these stock characters", but criticized the film for being "a melodrama about three cliches in search of a bloodbath."

 A. O. Scott of The New York Times also gave the film a mixed review, stating, "the sheer charismatic force of much of the acting keeps you in the movie", but "Mr. Fuqua and Mr. Martin dig themselves into a pulpy predicament, and then find themselves unable to do anything but shoot their way out."
 The Los Angeles Times reviewer commented that "Brooklyn's Finest is an old style potboiler about desperate cops in dire straits that overcooks both its story and its stars."